What is a Pet Passport?

 A tattoo is an acceptable form of identification under the following conditions:

-• All rabies vaccinations after the tattoo was applied were kept current.
+- All rabies vaccinations after the tattoo was applied were kept up-to-date.
 (No rabies vaccinations were allowed to expire before boosters were administered).

 Step 4: Vaccinations